maryannh/camjam-kit-1/worksheet.md

     ![GPIO diagram](images/camjam1wiring.png)

-    *Note the row along the long side of the breadboard is connected to a ground pin on the Raspberry Pi, so all the components in that row (used as a ground rail) are hence connected to ground*
+    Note that the row along the long side of the breadboard is connected to a ground pin on the Raspberry Pi, so all the components in that row (which is used as a ground rail) are hence connected to ground.

-1. Observe the following table showing which GPIO pins each component is connected to:
+1. Observe the following table showing which GPIO pin each component is connected to:

 | Component | GPIO pin |
 | --------- | :------: |